cu-mkp/research-teaching-companion/content/resources/activity-sheets/breadmolding_resources-for-the-instructor.md

 ### Discussion: Breadmolding, and bread as a material in the workshop
 Suggested questions:
-- Who might benefit from this process?
+- To whom might this process be useful?
 I.e., why would you need to make a temporary mold of a small object?
 - What do you learn by doing it yourself that you would not consider when just reading through the instructions?
 - Does this raise further research questions you might like to pursue?
-- Based on your experience of breadmolding, what can we (as historians of art/science/material culture / etc.) learn from historical reconstruction?
+- Based on your experience of breadmolding, what can we (as historians of art/science/material culture/etc.) learn from historical reconstruction?